biolab-put/putemg_examples/README.md

 # putemg_examples

-Dedicated exemplary scripts to be used with putEMG dataset, available at: https://biolab.put.poznan.pl/putemg-dataset/. putemg_examples includes example script that can be very helpful when starting to work with putEMG dataset.
+Dedicated exemplary scripts to be used with putEMG dataset, available at: https://biolab.put.poznan.pl/putemg-dataset/. putemg_examples includes example scripts that can be very helpful when starting to work with putEMG dataset.
-Scripts include example for filtering the raw sEMG data from the dataset, example how to use dependent putemg_features to calculate desired features.
+Scripts include example for filtering the raw sEMG data from the dataset, example how to use dependent putemg_features to calculate desired feature set.
 Also machine learning example, including LDA, QDA, kNN and SVM classifiers, is available.

 All information about putEMG dataset is present at: https://biolab.put.poznan.pl/putemg-dataset/